-06 Jul Reading Your Natal Chart: How To Get One And What It Can Tell You
+06 Jul 7 Steps To Reading Your Natal Chart: How To Get One And The Interesting Things It Can Tell You

 Here is a spoiler alert.
 When reading your natal chart (AKA birth chart,) I suggest you look beyond your sun signs.
 Under the moon lies the true magic.